coder-lgtm/langchain-demo/README.md

-# Generative AI for advanced use cases – Lets go beyond the chatbots.
+# Generative AI for advanced use cases – Lets go beyond the chatbots
 ### Women In Tech DC; May 15-16, 2024
 <table><tr>
   <td><img